bhrateshd/Python_Projects/README.md

 # Python_Projects
-This is a demo text
+This is a demo text of python